 Ask Seller for Carfax Report

-In such case, you can request the car owner to give you a free Carfax report as a condition to buy the car.
+In such cases, you can request the car owner to give you a free Carfax report as a condition of buying the car.
 In fact, most car owners are now aware that buyers will insist on a free Carfax report before finalizing the deal.
 Therefore, some of these sellers will have a Carfax report ready for you to view.

 Other Tweaks to Get Free Reports for Used Cars

-If you can’t get a free Carfax report from the above ways, there’re always different tweaks to get a report for the used car you’re planning to buy, through other means.
+If you can’t get a free Carfax report from the above ways, there are always different tweaks to get a report for the used car you’re planning to buy through other means.
 Here, I will describe the three best ways to get a free report for a used car.

 Lemonchecks.com